Three-toed Sloth by Chris Townend.

 Reptiles, Amphibians and Fish

-Whale Shark, Manta Ray, Spectacled Caiman,
+Whale Shark, Manta Ray (especially in Gulf of Papagayo, mainly Dec-Mar), Spectacled Caiman,

 Invertebrates